dotnet-campus/UWPGridDemo/README.md

-﻿# Defined the undefined behaviors
+﻿# Define the undefined behaviors

 XAML's Grid is the most widely used Panel and is very versatile.
 However, there are some undefined behaviors.